The main plugin settings page has a number of components.

 If you have the pro version you can add a label to the slider and a tooltip with help information.
 If not you only have the option to edit the minimum, maximum, initial and step values.
-Only use numbers, anything else the plugin may stop working.
+Only use numbers, anything else and the plugin may stop working.

-If you want to set a period over how long an amount is loaned or whatever check the box to enable this slider.
+If you want to set a period for the length of the loan or whatever check the box to enable this slider.
 If you have the pro version you can add a label to the slider and a tooltip with help information.

 You can set the loan period and minimum, maximum, initial and step values.